edgedb/easy-edgedb/chapter12/index.md

   );
 ```

-With this overload, we accept two arguments: an array of the names of the fighters and a `Person` object that is their opponent.
+With this overloaded function we accept two arguments: an array of the names of the fighters and a `Person` object that is their opponent.
 You're seeing a couple of new standard library functions in use here that we'll dig into more later.
 For now, here are the basics you need to know:

 - We call `contains`, passing our array of names and the `.name` property.
 This allows us to filter only `Person` objects with a `.name` that matches one of those in the array.
 - `sum` in the next line of our `select` takes all the values in a set and adds them together.
 That gives us a total strength of the fighters to compare against their opponent's strength.